 3. Cultural Annihilation

-Alas, the greatest negative effect of globalisation is the wholesale and rapid extinction of the indigenous cultures of the individual countries.
+Alas, the greatest negative effect of globalisation is the wholesale and rapid extinction of the indigenous cultures of individual countries.
 The world is becoming Westernised, rather than Americanised as presciently predicted by Francis Fukuyama in his remarkable thesis End of History.
-Only those languages will survive that change their script to the Romanised version of alphabets; all others are doomed
+Only those languages will survive that change their script to the Romanised version of the alphabet; all others are doomed